Admissions & Open Events

 If you wish to complain about how your appeal was conducted you can complain to the Education and Skills Funding Agency (ESFA).

 Guidance about how to complain is contained within the ESFA appeals complaints factsheet.

-A formal consultation was undertaken on the school's proposed admission arrangements for 2023/24 entry, from 14th December 2021 until 27th January 2022.
+The Governing Body undertook a formal consultation on the school's proposed admission arrangements for 2024/25 entry, from 9th December 2022 until 27th January 2023.

 No changes were proposed to the main school admissions policy from last year's policy.